mazamim/Updated-Portfolio-Page/README.md

 #future Upgrade
 1.Images from https://unsplash.com/developers  api required to align propertly depend on their height.
 I am planing to use custom grid system.
-2.Required some styling on Experience Section
+2.Required some styling on Experience Sections

 screenshots